-India media storm over 10-year-old pregnant rape victim - BBC News
+The pregnant child caught in a media storm

 The media attention has meant the girl is likely to get the best medical care and is entitled to claim financial compensation from the government.

-But the unwanted publicity is causing the family immense grief - many of the reporters went to their house when the father was at work and gained entry claiming to be child workers.
+But the unwanted publicity is causing the family immense grief.
+Many of the reporters went to their house when the father was at work and gained entry claiming to be child workers.

 Since the alleged rapist was the mother's cousin, some even questioned if she was aware of the abuse and, maybe, even approved of it.
 "How come she didn't know that her daughter was pregnant for seven months?" they asked.

-This has been very troubling for the family, and the 10-year-old's father is angry and bitter.
+This has been very troubling for the family, and the girl's father is angry and bitter.

 "I want him to be severely punished.
 He should get the death penalty or be locked away for the rest of his life in prison.
 He has admitted to the crime.
 But he has never said sorry to us," he tells me in a brief phone conversation.